Dear Northwood Seniors (and your parents):

 Transcript Requests for All January Deadlines

-Seniors submitting applications with January (or Dec 31st) deadlines need to have their Transcript Request Forms to the college guidance office no later than Friday, December 14th.
+Seniors submitting applications with January (or Dec 31st) deadlines need to have their Transcript Request Forms to the college counseling office no later than Friday, December 14th.

 Don’t Forget: Submit Test Scores